What is Scanner in Computer

 Published: 9 Dec 2025

-If you want to learn complete details about what a scanner is, the types of scanners, the parts of a scanner, and the advantages and disadvantages of scanners.
+Here are complete details about what is scanner in computer, the types of scanners, the parts of a scanner, and the advantages and disadvantages of scanners.

 A scanner is a computer input device that scans paper and changes it into a digital image.
-People call it a computer scanner, digital scanner, document scanner, or image scanner.
-A scanner helps someone copy a real paper into a computer screen.
+People call it a computer scanner, digital scanner, document scanner, or image scanner are the same.

 History of Scanner